Raymond Brian “Sting” Nettle (1957/58 – 1991/92)

 He won at least seven (7) ‘A’ Grade Bowling Aggregate trophies, including for five (5) consecutive seasons from 1967/68 to 1971/72, as well as the Association Bowling Aggregate of 38 wickets in 1972/73.
-He took an ‘A’ Grade ten-wicket haul at just 15 years of age in 1959/60 (including a hat trick) and all up, took at least 20 wickets in ‘A’ Grade in 10 different seasons, including five (5) occasions of more than 30 wickets in a season.
+He took an ‘A’ Grade ten-wicket haul at just 14 years of age in 1959/60 (including a hat-trick) and all up, took at least 20 wickets in ‘A’ Grade in ten (10) different seasons, including five (5) occasions of more than 30 wickets in a season.

-“Sting” also won several WCC and two (2) Association Best Allrounder trophies in a career spanning 34 years which eventually ended in 1991/92.
-For the first 20-odd years of his career he was a quality bowler who could bat and in later seasons he excelled as a middle-order batter, winning the A Grade Batting Aggregate & Average on four (4) occasions and the Average on a further three (3) occasions.
+“Sting” also won several WCC and two (2) Association Best Allrounder trophies in a career spanning 34 years which eventually ended in 1991/92 at age 47.
+For the first 20-odd years of his career, he was a quality bowler who could bat and in later seasons he excelled as a middle-order batter, winning the ‘A’ Grade Batting Aggregate & Average on four (4) occasions and the Average on a further three (3) occasions, including at 41 years of age.
 Statistics show:-

-• 14 centuries in all, the most in club history
+• 14 centuries in all, the most in WCC history

 “Sting” played an extraordinary 20 seasons in Association matches with a best effort of 5/32 in winning the Meyer Shield in 1974 against the Hills Cricket Association.
 Brian was Club Captain for four (4) seasons and served on the committee regularly, including a four (4) season stint as Club President from 1975/76 to 1978/79.
 He was awarded Life Membership in 1988.